gwastro/pycbc/docs/install.rst

 The recommended way of installing PyCBC is to use `pip <https://pip.pypa.io/en/stable/>`_ within a `Python Virtual Environment <https://virtualenv.pypa.io/en/latest/>`_.
 Virtualenv isolates PyCBC and its dependencies from the system environment and installing with pip ensures that PyCBC picks up the correct dependencies.
 The following instructions will create a working virtual environment into which you can install PyCBC.

-Make sure that you have at least version 13.1.1 of virtualenv by running
+Make sure that you have at least version 13.1.1 of virtualenv.
+To do this, you can run the command below and check the return result.
+Run this command and note the result:

 .. code-block:: bash

     virtualenv --version

-If this returns ``virtualenv: command not found`` (as is the case with LIGO Data Grid Scientific Linux 6 systems) or the command returns a lower version than 13.1.1, then follow the instructions for setting virtualenv at:
+If this returns ``virtualenv: command not found`` or the command returns a lower version than ``13.1.1`` (as is the case with LIGO Data Grid Scientific Linux 6 systems) then follow the instructions for setting virtualenv at:

 .. toctree::
     :maxdepth: 1

     install_virtualenv

+Once you have a version virtualenv installed that is at least as new as ``13.1.1`` you can continue with these instructions.

-Once you have virtualenv installed, unset your current ``PYTHONPATH`` so that you do not inherit any packages that may conflict with your installation.
+Unset your current ``PYTHONPATH`` so that you do not inherit any packages that may conflict with your installation.
 To do this, run the command:

 .. code-block:: bash

     unset PYTHONPATH

 By default, virtualenv will modify your shell prompt so that it prepends the name of the virtual environment.
-This can be useful to make sure that you are developing in the virtual environment, or if you have several virtual environments.
-However, if you do not want this, then set
+This can be very useful to make sure that you are developing in the virtual environment, or if you have several virtual environments, so it is not reccomended to disable this.
+However, if you do not want your prompt changed, then you can set

 .. code-block:: bash